swami-h2020-eu/mcm/README.md

 - copy it except for archival or emergency repair

 A license for commercial use of MCM or DTM can be requested.
-An example of such a license for the DTM software is provided in this directory ('LICENSE DTM.doc').
+An example of such a license for the DTM software is provided in this directory ([LICENSE DTM.doc](https://github.com/swami-h2020-eu/mcm/blob/main/LICENSE%20DTM.doc)).

 **WARRANTY**